AllWellNow/getYourPhoneReady/README.md

 - Remove all apps.
 - Install a single APK.
 - Disable the front camera while keeping the rear camera functional.
-- Customize the boot animation or boot logo.
+- Customize the boot animation and boot logo.

-All steps are automated using pre-written scripts.

 ---